ghl3/SpontaneousSymmetry/pages/stats/frequentist-hypothesis-testing.markdown

 # Hypothesis testing

-One of the most important things that one can attempt to infer about the world is whether a given model (possibly defined in terms of continuous parameters) is accurate.
-Or, similarly, one may seek to know which of two models is most consistent with measured data and therefore more likely to be the true model (loosely speaking).
-The process of answering these questions is known as hypothesis testing.
-It consists of thinking of one or more hypothesis (which are just models and assumptions for any free parameters of those models) and determining how well those models match observed data.
+One of the most important parts of statistics is being able to determine if a model is accurate and having rigorous ways of describing its accuracy.
+This can take the form of assessing how well a model matches data or which of several candidate models best match data<!-- things that one can attempt to infer about the world is whether a given model (possibly defined in terms of continuous parameters) is accurate.
+Or, similarly, one may seek to know which of two models is most consistent with measured data and therefore more likely to be the true model (loosely speaking).-->  The process of answering these questions is known as hypothesis testing. <!--  It consists of thinking of one or more hypothesis (which are just models and assumptions for any free parameters of those models) and determining how well those models match observed data.-->

-## Scenario 1: Is my model consistent with data?
+## Determining if a model is consistent with data

 We will discuss the seemingly straightforward scenario of having a model and a dataset and asking whether the data is "consistent" with the model.
 Depending on one's philosophy, there are a number of ways to think about what "consistent" means in concrete mathematical terms.

 The classical frequentist way of answering this question was pioneered by Fischer and is based on a calculated quantity known as the "p-value".
 Given a model and a dataset, the p-value is defined as the probability of that model generating that dataset OR generating a dataset "more extreme" than the measured dataset.
 The logical underpinning of this calculation is answer the question, "Is my data so rare given my model that I should reject my model?".
-If the model is very likely to generate the given dataset, or i it is likely to generate data that is even more "extreme", then one intuitively should not reject the model based on the measured data.
+If the model is very likely to generate the given dataset, or if it is likely to generate data that is even more "extreme", then one intuitively should not reject the model based on the measured data.
 If I flip a coin and get 2 heads in a row, but I know that the odds of getting even 3 heads in a row given a fair coin aren't SO low, then I shouldn't conclude that my coin isn't fair.
-If I roll a dice and get 2 1's in a row, but I know that the total probability of getting the any number twice in a row isn't so low, then I shouldn't conclude that my dice is somehow faulty.
+If I roll a dice and get 2 1s in a row, but I know that the total probability of getting the any number twice in a row isn't so low, then I shouldn't conclude that my dice is somehow faulty.

 It is clear how to calculate the probability of the measured dataset given the model, but it remains to be defined what hypothetical datasets should be included in the set of "more extreme" data.
 This definition may vary depending on the problem.
 These definitions of "extreme" may include: